|

 Web Diagram of the General Mineralization Sequence for the Herkimer Mining District*

-Each named "block" (also underlined) below represents an episode of fluid movement through the Herkimer host rock.
+Each named "block" (also underlined if there is a page link) below represents an episode of fluid movement through the Herkimer host rock.
 Each episode changed the appearence of mineral specimens found, but not all episodes can be found in one specimen.
 In addition each deposit (or mine) shows the effects of these episodes differently.
 The "blocks" are stacked with the oldest episode at the bottom and youngest at the top.
 The blocks have different lengths and this represents duration of the episode.
 When the lengths of the "blocks" are overlapping it represents an approximation of time when the two episodes were occuring together.

 You can click on any named mineral episode "block" in this web diagram and see photos with comments.
-The blocks are the diagram "steps" ->->
+The blocks are mineral episodes ->->

 We can not complete this research without your help.
-Please send us a photo of any interesting or beautiful mineral feature that you find in the Herkimer District.
+Please send us a photo, or sample, of any interesting or beautiful mineral feature that you find in the Herkimer District.

 >